+35725368683

 Upon receipt of your application, the Intellectual and Industrial Property Office must verify that the registration conditions have been met; after that, you will get the registration number.

-The application is checked for compliance with the legal requirements for information, data, and documents in a formal examination.
+In a formal examination, the application is checked for compliance with the legal requirements for information, data, and documents.
 In case of violation, the applicant has 2 months to revise the application.
 If the deadline for revision is missed, the application is cancelled.

 After that, the Department proceeds to the substantive examination of the application.
 At this stage, the trademark is checked for absolute reasons for refusing registration.
 For example, such a reason can be the lack of unique characteristics or similarities with already registered trademarks.